Lo Aprendí de Ti: Commercial performance

 The track peaked at number 19 in the Latin Pop Songs, number 32 in the Hot Latin songs and at number 59 in the Latin Airplay charts in the United States.
 In Mexico, the song peaked at number one on the Mexican Singles Chart and Monitor Latino.
 In 2017, the song was certified Double Platinum in Mexico.
 In March 2019, the songs was certified as Triple Platinum in Mexico.
 On June 24, 2020, the songs was certified as Quadruple Platinum in Mexico.

 Music video

 The music video for "Lo Aprendí de Ti" was released on March 6, 2015 and was directed by Nahuel Lerena.
 The video was filmed in Estudios Churubusco, Mexico City.
 On September 13, 2020, the music video for "Lo Aprendi de Ti", become the first YouTube ballad in Spanish to reach one billion views.
-As of June 2023, the video has over 1.0 billion views on YouTube.
+As of June 2023, the video has over 1.4 billion views on YouTube.

 The second video for "Lo Aprendí de Ti", recorded live for the live album Ha*Ash: En Vivo, was released on December 6, 2019.
 The video was filmed in Auditorio Nacional, Mexico City.
+As of June 2023, the video has over 31 million views on YouTube.

+A remix video featuring Arthur Hanlon was released on December 2, 2022.
+As of June 2023, the video has over 9 million views on YouTube.